-To request additional support through the OSU pledge, you must have a fully approved program of study on file by July 14.
-Then ask your advisor to send an email to firstname.lastname@example.org, with (a) your name and OSU ID; (b) explanation as to how you were impacted by OSU’s response to the COVID-19 pandemic; (c) evidence that you were on track to complete in spring term; and (d) description of any ways in which the advisor or the college attempted to resolve the situation (e.g., if it’s a canceled course, why there were no substitutes; if the lab was closed, why the dean declined to allow for modified lab use with appropriate distancing).
+To request support through the OSU pledge, you must have a fully approved program of study on file by July 14.
+Then ask your advisor to send an email by August 31 to firstname.lastname@example.org, with (a) your name and OSU ID; (b) explanation as to how you were impacted by COVID-19 and OSU’s response; (c) evidence that you were on track to complete in summer term; (d) description of any efforts the advisor or the department/school/college made to ameliorate the situation (e.g., reopening the lab with appropriate distancing).
 If at all possible, tuition for GAs should be covered by the employing unit (GTAs) or grant (GRAs).

 The Office of the Registrar, your college and academic advisors are in the process of determining if your expected graduation may be impacted by OSU’s response to the COVID-19 pandemic.
 You do not have to do anything at this point.

-Here are the steps that we have already taken:
+Here are the steps that we took for Spring 2020 graduation candidates: